 On this day, Shiva Lingam is bathed with milk, water, and honey.
 The Shiva temples all around the world are decorated with lights and flowers.
 Devotees also offer fruits, flowers, and bel (wood apple) leaves and visit popular Shiva Temples.
 They observe fast and can be seen chanting different Mantras of Lord Shiva for his blessings on this day.
 Moreover, it is a common practice for married as well as unmarried women to keep fast during the day of Mahashivratri.
 This is done to be blessed with marital bliss and have a happy and long married life.
 Since Lord Shiva is considered as an ideal husband, unmarried girls pray to get married to a man like Lord Shiva.

 Moreover, Mahashivratri is very significant for people who are on the spiritual path.
 Ratri means ‘night’ and also ‘to take refuge.’
 Shivratri is the night we take refuge in our spirit i.e., Shiva.
 Lord Shiva is considered the soul of everything.
-There is no difference between our soul and the Lord Shiva.
+There is no difference between our soul and Lord Shiva.
 Since Lord Shiva symbolizes truth, peace, beauty, and infinity, He represents the essence of our soul as well.
 It is what we are made of.

 Shiva is the very energy on which the entire creation rests.
 This energy pervades the entire universe and is present within every living being.
 This energy is called the Shiva Tattva.
 During Mahashivratri, Shiva Tattva which is usually 10 inches above the ground comes in contact with the Earth.
 Shiva Tattva, that is our consciousness or aura descends and touches the material ground.

-Mahashivratri is the time for our inner consciousness to come alive within our body.
+Mahashivratri is the time for our inner consciousness to come alive within our bodies.
 A tradition; a certain festival which is staying awake night-long is followed.
-Basically, keeping awake at night is symbolic of awareness; this night-long tradition is to ensure to allow this natural upsurge of energies to find their way upwards and we remain with your spine vertical, staying awake.
+Basically, keeping awake at night is symbolic of awareness; this night-long tradition is to ensure to allow this natural upsurge of energies to find their way upwards and we remain with our spine vertical, staying awake.

 The best way to celebrate Mahashivrati is to meditate and surrender.
 Meditation gives access to something beyond the scope of the mind and intellect.
 This experience takes us to the fourth level of consciousness that is also called Shiva consciousness.
 Thus, surrender is having the faith that there is a divine power that is taking care of us.
 Meditation and surrender bring peace and solace to us.

-Mahashivratri is taking refuge in Shiva or in other words it is about celebrating and understanding Shiva Tattva within oneself.(Last Updated On: July 1, 2020)
+Mahashivratri is taking refuge in Shiva or in other words it is about celebrating and understanding Shiva Tattva within oneself.